ucsd-dsc-arts/dsc160-midterm-group7/README.md

 ## Data

 Our dataset was collected using the Spotify API.
 The data set was generated based on two different Genres, Chinese Hip Hop artists and Bay Area Hip Hop artists.
-Artists from Bay Area included Young A.Z., Jon Nash, Big Cholo etc. and artists from China included Straight Fire Gang, 謝帝, Lil Ghost小鬼, Machi DIDI etc.
+Artists from Bay Area included Young A.Z., Jon Nash, Big Cholo etc. and artists from China included Straight Fire Gang, 謝帝, Lil Ghost小鬼, Machi DIDI etc. We were able to extract 86 artists that represented Bay area Hip hop and 110 artists that represented Chinese Hip hop.

 We collected the top songs for each of the artists based on spotify's algorithm for top songs.
 The songs in our dataset were created between 1999-2020 but a majority of the songs were created in the past 3 years.
 Over 60% of all the songs in our dataset were created after 2016
   <img src="results/year_dist.png"/>